Dpdl-io/DpdlEngine/doc/Dpdl_documentation.md

 The **`var`** variable can have an arbitrary type and is dispatched at runtime by type inference.

+Therefore the 'var' type can accept any type in a function.

 ```python
 func myFuncVar(var a, var b)